speedyleion/speedyleion.github.io/_posts/2023-12-08-reproducible-rust-builds.markdown

 <A_DIFFERENT_MD5_VALUE>
 ```

+> Note: I used `md5sum` as it was quick and at hand.
+We do **not** use MD5 in
+> our binary signing process.

-Fortunately I was quick to think of checking out the tip of our mainline to
+I decided to jump back to the tip of our mainline to make sure I was doing the
-ensure I had the correct steps.
+build process correctly.
 To my surprise our mainline could not provide a
 reproducible binary.

 I wanted to see if I could tell what was different between the binaries.
 I ran
 across [elf_diff][elf_diff].
 As the name implies it allows one to diff elf
 binaries.
 Using it I could see that some [serde][serde] implementations appeared
 to be different.
-For many the main change was around function address values.
-I
+For many of the serde implementations the only change was
-assumed this was due to surrounding functions increasing or decreasing in size
+around function address values.
+I assumed this was due to surrounding functions
-changing the function addresses.
-A couple of functions I found had some
+increasing or decreasing in size changing the function addresses.
+A couple of
-different assembly instructions, but I'm not that fluent in assembly to quickly
+functions I found had some different assembly instructions, but I'm not that
-understand what it might mean.
-I decided to shelve that for now.
+fluent in assembly to quickly understand what it might mean.
+I decided to shelve
+that for now.

 I thought for a bit, and was pretty sure our latest release had reproducible
 binaries.
 Running the above steps on the latest released version did indeed